vineetasingh1/pull-scription/README.md

 # Pullscription.com

 Here is a fully working (but not complete) backend/frontend for pullscription.com!
-It includes all dependencies and associated files for ease of portability!

 Here are instructions how to set it up: